-Seiko Epson has been acting to more closely manage working hours and prevent long working hours in conjunction with the work reforms that it began introducing in 2017.
+Seiko Epson has been acting to more closely manage working hours and prevent long working hours as part of work reforms we began in 2017 and as a priority field in our Health Action 2025 medium-term health management measures we enacted in April 2022.
 In addition to ensuring legal compliance by familiarizing employees with an operations manual for managing working hours, we monitor in-out times and hours spent at work with automated tracking systems.
 We also remind personnel of the importance of maintaining reasonable working hours.

 Epson's wage standards are compliant with the local labor regulations in the countries where we operate.
 Our standards provide for things such as suitable wages, allowances, and extraordinary pay.